$500 Rapid Cash Loan: Easy Same-Day E-Transfer 2026

 What a $500 cash loan costs

 The APR varies by lender and is always disclosed before you accept.
-In Canada, the cost of borrowing is capped at a federal 35% APR limit, so a short-term $500 rapid cash loan should never cost more than that rate allows.
-As a working example, $500 repaid over three months at the capped rate costs roughly $35 in interest – the exact figure is shown before you sign.
-Always read the total cost of borrowing, and compare lenders at the Financial Consumer Agency of Canada.
+In Canada, the cost of borrowing is capped at a federal 35% APR limit under Criminal Code s.
+347, so a short-term $500 rapid cash loan should never cost more than that rate allows.
+As a working example, $500 repaid over three months at the capped rate costs roughly $30 to $35 in interest, and the exact figure is shown before you sign.
+Always read the total cost of borrowing, and learn how the rules work at the Financial Consumer Agency of Canada.

 When a $500 loan makes sense